 Low uric acid ( hypouricemia ) can have many causes.
 Low dietary zinc intakes cause lower uric acid levels.
 This effect can be even more pronounced in women taking oral contraceptive drugs.

-Sevelamer, a drug indicated for the prevention of hyperphosphatemia in people with chronic kidney disease, can significantly reduce serum uric acid.
+Sevelamer, a drug indicated to prevent hyperphosphatemia in people with chronic kidney disease, can significantly reduce serum uric acid.

 Lower blood values have been associated with several disorders of the nervous system.
-It has been proposed that higher levels of uric acid in the blood may be neuroprotective .
+It has been proposed that higher uric acid levels in the blood may be neuroprotective.

 In a large population-based cohort study, a negative relationship between gout and Parkinson’s disease was observed in patients 65 years of age and older.